Callwater/Beerkeg-load-cell/README.md

 Use: mdi:glass-mug-variant for the icon.

-If u want a "tare" button just insert a manual card and put in this code:
+If you want a "tare" button just insert a manualcard and put in this code:

 ```
 type: button